S-Vannay/S-Vannay.github.io/_includes/introduction.md

     </div>
     <div style="flex: 1;">
         <p style="text-align: justify;">
-        I will be your guide as you travel through time, so grab your popcorn, because we’re about to embark on a cinematic journey through time, where wars, revolutions, and social upheavals create iconic movie personas—soldiers, astronauts, rebels, and more!
-So, buckle up—let's uncover how the events of each era created the unforgettable movie archetypes we see today.
+        I will be your guide as you travel through time, so grab your popcorn, as we dive into the fascinating interplay between history and cinema — how wars, revolutions, and social changes shaped iconic movie personas like soldiers, astronauts, rebels, and more.
+Buckle up as we uncover how the events of each era shaped the unforgettable archetypes that light up our screens today.
         </p>
     </div>
 </div>

 <p style="text-align: justify;">
-Before we jump into the world of iconic movie characters, let’s take a moment to appreciate the treasure trove of data that got us here.
-Think of this as my time-traveler's archive—a database brimming with movie history, genres, countries, and the trends that shaped cinema.
+But before we leap into the world of legendary movie characters, let’s take a moment to appreciate the treasure trove of data fueling our adventure.
+Think of it as my time-traveler’s archive — a database brimming with movie history, genres, countries, and the trends that shaped cinema.
 It’s like peeking into the diary of Hollywood and beyond!
 </p>

 <p style="text-align: justify;">
 First stop: the global map of cinema!
-From Hollywood to Bollywood, we’ve analyzed which countries have been behind the biggest movies across decades.
-It’s like a world tour of movie production!
+From Hollywood blockbusters to Bollywood extravaganzas, our data spans decades of movie production from across the globe.
+It’s like a world tour of cinema!
 Here’s the big picture: thousands of films, spanning decades and produced across the globe.
-The heatmap shows where the action is—Hollywood may dominate, but look at the rising stars of global cinema!.
+The heatmap reveals the contribution of different countries to the movie intdustry — while Hollywood leads the pack, emerging stars of global cinema are lighting up the map!
+Lights, camera… world stage!
 </p>

 <div style="text-align: center;">